silx-kit/pyFAI/doc/source/operations/macosx.rst

 About OpenMP
 ............

-OpenMP is a way to write multithreaded code, running on multiple processors simultaneously.
+OpenMP is a way to write multi-threaded code, running on multiple processors simultaneously.
 PyFAI makes heavy use of OpenMP, but there is an issue with recent versions of MacOSX (>v10.6) where the default compiler of Apple, *Xcode*, dropped the